Have you ever wondered why even the simplest messages sometimes get lost in translation at work?

 When workers feel they are not heard or understood, they are more likely to seek employment elsewhere, leading to a higher turnover rate and increased recruitment and training costs for the organisation.

-3. Decreased Employee Morale
+3. Decreased employee morale

 Effective communication is key to maintaining high employee morale.